This blog may contain affiliate links. Read our disclosure policy for more info.

 Related Read: Having a car also means you can explore Cancun’s best beaches – including some hidden gems!

 Playa del Carmen

 The center of Playa del Carmen is very walkable, but there are a ton of amazing day trips that you can take from this city.
-Renting a car here gives you so much freedom to enjoy the nearby cenotes, Mayan ruins, or the Xplor Adventure Park!
+Renting a car in Playa del Carmen gives you so much freedom to enjoy the nearby cenotes, Mayan ruins, or the Xplor Adventure Park which is one of the best places to go ATVing in Playa del Carmen!
 Plus, there are several other vibrant cities on the Yucatan Peninsula within easy reach of Playa del Carmen, so you can visit them independently and spend as long as you want exploring.

 Tulum is one of the most popular tourist destinations in Mexico.
 It’s a small, laid-back town with boho-chic vibes throughout.
 We recommend renting a car here because there are so many beautiful natural spots close by, like Xel-Ha aquatic park, some stunning cenotes near Tulum to swim in, as well as ancient Mayan sites like the Coba Ruins.
 Also, Tulum isn’t right on the waterfront like Playa del Carmen and Cancun are, so having a car comes in handy for driving to the beach.

 There’s no Uber in Tulum, and car rentals are pretty in demand here, so it’s best to reserve your vehicle via Discovery Cars well in advance.